 I don't think one is more difficult than the other; they're just two different things.
 But with live-action movies it's the director's creation, but half the film is influenced by the actors; whereas in animation, everything is mine.
 We create characters for the film, so the characters don't play other characters.
 So if you want to tell stories genuinely, I think animation is one of the best formats...
 There are things that are common with live-action movies — shots of hands and feet and everything else — but I don't find it particularly more difficult because I'm drawing the characters.
 I'm in control.

 The film has been hugely successful in Japan.
 What do you think it is about it that's drawn so many people in?

 To be honest, I want to know myself.
 But I think I was really lucky.
 There are many animation films made in Japan and they're really good, but I think this one is a very straightforward boy-meets-girl story, and there must have been a sort of hidden demand among young people for that.
 They really were looking for a good boy-meets-girl story and I think my film came out at just the right time.

-Fans have even visited the real-life locations that the film was modelled on.
+Fans have even visited the real-life locations that the film was modeled on.
 How important was that for you, working from real-life locations?

 Yes, and without that big earthquake in 2011, this story would have been completely different.
 That incident really reminded us how vulnerable Japan is.
 There's a line in the film — "you never know when Tokyo will go" — and I think people are conscious about that.
 It's not like people are thinking about it everyday, but I think people are aware of how vulnerable our land is, so I wanted to create some sort of miracle; it's not just about sadness.